 As a typical Internet user, nothing is more frustrating than waiting for a web page to display, only to receive a “Page Not Found” 404 error status code.
 Sure, we try reloading the page, and sometimes that gets the gremlins to start working, but most times, the issue is out of our hands.
 For all of us typical users, we either go onto the next thing or find a different site.
 There’s a lot going on in the background that most of us are completely unaware of.
-However, for web developers, HTTP status code errors can be downright annoying.
+However, for web developers, HTTP status code errors can be downright annoying, especially in 2022.

 According to Internet Engineering Task Force (IEFT), the organization that develops and promotes Internet standards, there are over 60 different HTTP status codes.
 HTTP status codes are classified into the following five groups:

 - 1xx Informational Response.
 Request received and understood.
 Request processing continues.